scenerystack/community/docs/reference/api/scenery/PDOMPeer.md

 # PDOMPeer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMPeer.js](https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMPeer.js) for the most up-to-date information.

 ## Overview

 An accessible peer controls the appearance of an accessible Node's instance in the parallel DOM.
 A PDOMPeer can